tree-sitter/haskell-tree-sitter/docs/benchmarking_notes.md

 <details>
 <summary>First baseline</summary>

-NOTE: These are hard to compare as some where taking with profiling enabled and others not. cabal builds binaries for libraries with and without profiling, but executable are only built with the current flags.
+NOTE: These are hard to compare as some were taken with profiling enabled and others not. cabal builds binaries for libraries with and without profiling (both .o and .p_o files), but executable are only built with the current flags.

 ## Baseline